DETAILED ACTION

 receiving summarized operational data, wherein the summarized operational data is generated (See FIG. 8) by: receiving operational data (See col. 8, ll.
 35–53, wherein operational data is received to generate a knowledge graph summarizing operational data);

-generating an operational data graph, wherein the operational data graph comprises a plurality of nodes and a plurality of edges (See col. 13, ll.
-38–61, wherein a knowledge graph is generated, and wherein the knowledge graph includes nodes and links between nodes);
+an operational data graph, wherein the operational data graph comprises a plurality of nodes and a plurality of edges (See col. 13, ll.
+38–61, wherein a knowledge graph is disclosed, and wherein the knowledge graph includes nodes and links between nodes); and

 applying a model for summarizing vectors in natural language to the plurality of vectors to generate the summarized operational data comprising a natural language description of the plurality of vectors (See col. 20, ll.
 4–22, in view of col. 14, ll.
 40–45 and col. 19, ll.
 58–66, wherein text matching techniques are used in conjunction with structural and semantic matching to evaluate the knowledge graph and generate a response, and wherein each word embedding is associated with specific terminologies);